Wells Fargo beats appeal over voided Money Store verdict

-NEW YORK (Reuters) - A federal appeals court on Friday rejected a bid to revive a $54.8 million jury verdict against Wells Fargo & Co, saying the trial judge had authority to take the "drastic step" of decertifying the class action after the award was made.
+NEW YORK, July 15 (Reuters) - A federal appeals court on Friday rejected a bid to revive a $54.8 million jury verdict against Wells Fargo & Co, saying the trial judge had authority to take the "drastic step" of decertifying the class action after the award was made.

 In a decision that could end 15 years of litigation, the 2nd U.S. Circuit Court of Appeals in Manhattan said U.S. District Judge John Koeltl met a high legal standard in finding that borrowers whose mortgages had been owned or serviced by The Money Store and HomEq Servicing could not sue as a group.